Ivan-Pchelin/genotyping-by-sequencing/README.md

 The script compactor.py merges identical sequences into groups (genotypes).
 Its input is in FASTA format.
 The sequences in the input must be cropped.

-The script attributetogenotypes.py compares two fasta files: the dataset "sample.fasta" and file "referenceset.fasta" with reference sequences.
+The script attributetogenotypes.py compares two fasta files: the dataset "sequence.fasta" and file "referenceset.fasta" with reference sequences.
 The result is the file "attributed.txt", where the first column contains names from "sample.fasta" and the second -- a name from reference dataset, if found.